glycerine/rpcx-benchmark/README.md

 Performance wise, `rpc25519` has throughput on par with the Go standard library's net/rpc, and has slightly better tail latency.
-Both rpc25519 and net/rpc over perform other rpc packages.
+Both rpc25519 and net/rpc over perform other rpc packages. rpc25519 has twice the throughput and half the tail-latency of gRPC and rpcx.

 This makes some sense as rpc25519 reuses most of the net/rpc code.
 `rpc25519` enhances the standard package by changing to greenpack